fliptopbox/titan/assets/law-of-titan.md

 # LAW of **TITAN**

 _**DISCLAIMER** This material has been reproduced without consent.
-The original  game designers (Jason McAllister and David A. Trampier) are deceased, and the last known printer of the board-game (Valley Games) appears to be out of business.
-This material has therefore been reproduced as a convenient common reference for the online community that continue to play **[TITAN](https://en.wikipedia.org/wiki/Titan\_(board_game\))**, it is not for re-sale._
+The original  game designers (Jason McAllister and David A. Trampier) are deceased, and the last known printer of the board-game (Valley Games) appears to no longer offer the product for sale.
+It is unclear who currently holds the copyright.
+This material has therefore been recreated in the public domain as a convenient common reference for the online community that continue to play **[TITAN](https://en.wikipedia.org/wiki/Titan\_\(board_game\))**, it is not for re-sale, or commercial consumption._

+_If you are the copyright holder, please accept my apologises and contact me and to have this material removed immediately.
+The graphical materials are rough facsimiles of the original art, symbolic representatives, of the original work ... there was only one David A Trampier, RIP_

 ---